t3brightside/favicon/README.md

 -  Install from TER: **favicon** or Composer: **t3brightside/favicon**
 -  Include static template

-## Usage
+## Editors

-Edit page settings, meta data.
-Favicon is applied to all sub pages.
+In page settings, meta tab add icon image and favicon is applied to the page and it's sub pages.

 ## Sources
 - [GitHub](https://github.com/t3brightside/favicon)